High-frequency asymptotics for Lipschitz-Killing curvatures of excursion sets on the sphere: Gaussian subordinated fields

 \subsubsection{Higher-order transforms}

-The general case of non linear transforms with $q\geq 3$ can be dealt with analogous lines, the main difference being the appearance of multiple integrals of spherical harmonics of order greater than 3, and hence so-called higher order Gaunt integrals and convolutions of Clebsch-Gordan coefficients.
+The general case of nonlinear transforms with $q\geq3$ can be dealt with analogous lines; the main difference being the appearance of multiple integrals of spherical harmonics of order greater than 3, and hence so-called higher order Gaunt integrals and convolutions of Clebsch--Gordan coefficients.
 For brevity's sake, we provide only the basic details; we refer to \cite{marpecbook} for a more detailed discussion on nonlinear transforms of Gaussian spherical harmonics.
-Here, we simply recall the definition of the multiple Gaunt integral (see \cite{marpecbook}, Remark 6.30 and Theorem 6.31), which is given by
+Here, we simply recall the definition of the multiple Gaunt integral (see~\cite{marpecbook}, Remark~6.30 and Theorem~6.31), which is given by